The Collaborative Fund of the CGA was created in 2012 to provide a funding mechanism for projects that support the mission of the CGA-IGC.

 All active members of the CGA-IGC, regardless of the degree or title, are encouraged to submit

+The scope of the proposed research should match the grant budget.
 All or part of a submitted proposal cannot be funded by another institution or agency, either local or national other than in the form of a matching grant.
-When tied to a matching grant, funding of the Collaborative Fund award is contingent on successful funding of the matching grant.

 The submitting investigator agrees to complete the project based on the specific aims and budget submitted.
 Changes in specific aims or scope of the proposed project may be allowed with appropriate justification and approval by the CGA-IGC.